IrinaMax/CPU-usage-and-anomaly-detection/README.md

         h1 %>% head()
         dim(h1)

-automatic threshold Filter all negative anomalies and those anomalies whose magnitude is smaller than one of the specified thresholds which include: the median of the daily max values (med_max), the 95th percentile of the daily max values (p95), and the 99th percentile of the daily max values (p99).
+automatic threshold filtering all negative anomalies and those anomalies whose magnitude is smaller than one of the specified thresholds which include: the median of the daily max values (med_max), the 95th percentile of the daily max values (p95), and the 99th percentile of the daily max values (p99).